OMerkel/BaghChal/README.md

 ## Turn Sequence, Moving and Capturing

 Players' turn alternates between the two players.
+Passing a turn is not allowed.
 The player controlling the goats starts the game.
 The twenty goats have to be placed on free positions on board one at a time alternating with a tiger's move.
 During these initial twenty turns while there are goats left to be set on board no goat can change its board position.
 Anyway tigers may capture goats already.